hartwigmedical/actin/algo/README.md

  1. A patient is eligible for a trial in case none of its overall criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the trial either has no cohorts defined or has at least one cohort that is considered potentially eligible.

-Note that, following this logic, a patient is considered potentially eligible for a cohort if both the cohort is considered  eligible
+Note that, following this logic, a patient is only considered potentially eligible for a cohort if both the cohort is considered  eligible
 _and_ the trial that the cohort is part of is considered eligible.

 #### Individual criteria algorithms